Rare Nephrology News

 <1 >

 The following summary is from Orphanet, a European reference portal for information on rare diseases and orphan drugs.
-Orpha Number: 93317 Definition Spondylometaphyseal dysplasia (SEMD), Sedaghatian type is a neonatal lethal form of spondylometaphyseal dysplasia characterized by severe metaphyseal chondrodysplasia, mild rhizomelic shortness of the upper limbs, and mild platyspondyly.
-Epidemiology Nine cases have been…
+Orpha Number: 1861 Definition Thoracic dysplasiahydrocephalus syndrome is an extremely rare primary bone dysplasia syndrome characterized by short ribs with a narrow chest and thoracic dysplasia, mild rhizomelic shortening of the limbs, communicating hydrocephalus, and developmental delay….

 Read More »